on-api/on-api/2.5.0/spec_sp/service.md

 ## serviceId

-The unique ID of the service, used when ordering a service
+The unique ID of the service, used when ordering a service.

 ## name

-Name of the service, presentable to end customer
+Name of the service, presentable to end customer.

 ## description

-Description of the service, presentable to end customer
+Description of the service, presentable to end customer.

 ## periodOfNotice

 The length of time needed for the end customer to cancel a subscription.

-ISO8601 duration
+ISO8601 duration.

 ## agreementLength

 The length of time from first delivery of service to pass before the agreement can be canceled.

-ISO8601 duration
+ISO8601 duration.

 # startPrice

 # price

-The service price in SEK
+The service price in SEK.

 # pricePeriod

-The duration for a reoccurring payment, empty string for non reoccurring services
+The duration for a reoccurring payment, empty string for non reoccurring services.

+ISO8601 duration.

 # campaigns